boston-pm/boston-pm.github.io/index.md

 ## Tuesday July 9th, 2024 - `feature class` proof of concept - 7.30 EDT topic start (7.00 gathering chatter)

-I've been experimenting with Perl v5.40's **`feature class`** and prototype `Object::Pad` and some recently updated modules, e.g. `Data::Enum` latest supports `match::simple::sugar` which together provide a replacement for what I liked in the doomed `given-when` hypermatch. `Getopt::Declare` isn't exactly recent but I like it. `Perl::MinimumVersion`'s `perlver` is also cool. -- *Bill*
+I've been experimenting with Perl v5.40's **`feature class`** and prototype `Object::Pad` and some recently updated modules, e.g. `Data::Enum` latest supports `match::simple::sugar` which together provide a replacement for what I liked in the doomed `given-when` hypermatch. `Getopt::Declare` isn't exactly recent but I like it. `Perl::MinimumVersion`'s `perlver` is also cool.
+If time permits, a couple of interesting recent posts can be shared. -- *Bill*

 ------------